sandeepkhadk/llm-hallucination-benchmark/README.md

 independent variable, not a speed optimization), so `--paper`'s two batch sizes roughly double the wall-clock time versus `--lite`'s single batch size — budget accordingly (e.g. ~100-150 prompts fits comfortably in a few hours on a free T4; 500 prompts does not, see "Limitations" below).
+This is the run whose checked-in output lives in the repo-root `results_paper/` folder and is reported in main.tex Section IV-D.

 `--strong-judge` requires `--paper` (it uses `config.model.judge_model_strong`, which is empty by default) and writes its own